michelleykw/activesg/README.md

    - To install a particular package: `npm i <PACKAGE NAME>`
 3. Run on local 3000: `npm start`

+- To view, set the window dimensions to have a maximum width of 600px.

 # Pages

-- /facilities All Facilities Page
+- `/facilities` : All Facilities Page
-- /facilities/result Search Result Page
+- `/facilities/result` : Search Result Page
-- /facilities/view Specific Facility View
+- `/facilities/view` : Specific Facility View

 ## Version Numbers